Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 3. Conflict

-If there is conflict over an area of land, it may be difficult to access the water that is located there.
-It may lead to the destruction of important local infrastructure that may cause disruptions to the water supply for many people.
+If there is conflict over an area of land, it may be difficult to access the water located there.
+Plus, conflict may erupt into violence, causing the destruction of important local infrastructure that may affect the water supply for many people.

 In the worst-case scenarios, people could end up dying if they try to access the water in these areas (due to violence).
 This can cause a variety of other issues, including pollution, which we discussed in the previous point.